Color, 1974, 88m.

 Starring Sorrell Booke, Gene Evans, Leif Garrett, Taylor Lacher, Joan McCall, Shelley Morrison, Tierre Turner, Tia Thompson, Gail Smale, Dawn Lyn, John Durren

-A decade later, Code Red revisited the title as a Blu-ray release sold via Diabolik; in this case the difference in image quality is very substantial, taken from a shockingly immaculate source that looks better than anyone had a right to expect from this film.
-It's probably safe to say that this is the most visually impressive HD transfer from Code Red to date; sometimes at the mercy of films whose elements or shooting conditions weren't the slickest, they come through here with a very pleasing presentation that satisfies on all fronts.
+A decade later in 2016, Code Red revisited the title as a Blu-ray release sold via Diabolik; in this case the difference in image quality is very substantial, taken from a shockingly immaculate source that looks better than anyone had a right to expect from this film.
 The source actually bears the clunky alternate title of The Horrible House on the Hill, so don't be surprised when that pops up.
 The DTS-HD MA English mono audio is also in excellent shape.
-Apart from the unrelated trailers, all of the extras from the DVD have been carried over here (commentary, featurette, trailer) with the bonus interview bits presented as a 7-minute reel; no hunting around required this time.
+Apart from the unrelated trailers, all of the extras from the DVD have been carried over here (commentary, featurette, trailer) with the bonus interview bits presented as a 7-minute Devil Times Fivereel; no hunting around required this time.